-There is a thesis option for students with a strong academic record and strong writing skills.
+There is a thesis option for students with a strong desire to engage in research and the academic writing process.
+The thesis option is contingent on the backing of faculty member.
 Students who pursue a thesis cannot have any unsatisfactory marks (including Cs or "unsatisfactory") in coursework or in clinic.
 Thesis students do not enroll in SPPA 5961 Graduate Projects, but instead enroll in 4 SCHs of SPPA 5960 Thesis Research.